Generator Labs: Blacklist and Certificate Monitoring for Email and Infrastructure Teams

 API Access Token

-To authenticate API requests, you must use the Account SID and Access Token, available from the Account -> API Access section of the RBLTracker Portal.
+To authenticate API requests, you must use the Account SID and Access Token, available from the Account -> API Access section of the Generator Labs Portal.

 Example Usage